 There are four options to reach Skopelos: through the cities of Volos, Agios Konstantinos, Thessaloniki, and the island of Kymi.

 If you decide to reach Skopelos from Northern Greece, the only way to do so is by embarking on the ship from Volos.
-If you are coming from the South of Greece, then you can choose between Agios Konstantinos and Kymi.
+On the other hand, if you come from the South of Greece, you can choose between Agios Konstantinos and Kymi.
 Last but not least, you can also access Skopelos from the city of Thessaloniki by boat.

 The journey from Volos to Skopelos takes about 3:30 hours by regular boat, about 2:30 hours by catamaran, and 2:20 hours by flying dolphins.
 On the other hand, the journey from Agios Konstantinos to Skopelos takes about 4 hours by regular boat, about 2:40 hours by catamaran, and 2:40 hours by flying dolphins.

 You can reach Agios Konstantinos by KTEL Buses.
-There is a daily response from the Intercity Bus Station in Athens to Agios Konstantinos.
+In addition, there is a daily response from the Intercity Bus Station in Athens to Agios Konstantinos.
 The route is 165 km long and it takes about 1 hour and 55 minutes.